Natural stone · Multi-brand

 Quartzite — natural stone with marble looks and granite strength

 With 200+ spanning the Taj Mahal, Macaubas Fantasy, Super White, Sea Pearl, Patagonia, and new natural-stone collections, Quartzite offers everything from soft whites and dramatic marble looks to bold blues, golds, and earthy darks.
-The ICON collection is their latest innovation — a crystalline silica-free surface made with approximately 85% recycled content.
-At Absolute GM we fabricate every quartzite slab in our own Kirkland shop using STONEEX digital templating and CNC equipment — ensuring sub-millimeter accuracy from template to installation.
+At Absolute GM we fabricate every quartzite slab in our own Kirkland shop using STONEEX digital templating and CNC equipment, ensuring sub-millimeter accuracy from template to installation.

 Brand